Stomach ulcers, also known as gastric ulcers, are open ulcers that develop in the stomach lining.

-You will be given a special beverage that contains a chemical substance broken down by H. pylori; Then your breathing is analyzed to see if you have an H. pylori infection or not.
+You will be given a unique beverage containing a chemical substance broken down by H. pylori; Then, your breathing is analyzed to see if you have an H. pylori infection.

 Antigen test in the stool:

-A sample of your blood is tested for antibodies to H. pylori bacteria (antibodies are proteins produced naturally in the blood and help fight infection).
-This has been largely replaced by the stool antigen test.
+A blood sample is tested for antibodies to H. pylori bacteria (antibodies are proteins produced naturally in the blood and help fight infection).
+The stool antigen test has mainly replaced this.

 If you get a positive test for H. pylori, you will need treatment to eliminate the infection, which can heal the ulcer and keep it from coming back.
 Read more about the treatment of stomach ulcers.

 In some cases, you may be referred to a gastroscopy to look directly into your stomach and see if you have a stomach ulcer.